 After a year with De Bortoli, I was offered an opportunity to manage Australia’s largest wine club at the time, which meant sourcing wine from producers all over Australia.
 This necessitated visits to the wine regions and I remember being overwhelmed at the generous hospitality and camaraderie among the winemakers.
 So much so, I wanted to be part of it, and moved to the Barossa Valley to run a small cellar door facility.
 Eventually I joined Orlando Wines (now part of global giant Pernod Ricard) and in 2002 launched the newly created Jacob’s Creek Visitor Centre.
 Set up as a dedicated wine tourism facility, it was a first for the Barossa, and continues to lead the way, having been inducted into the SA Tourism Hall of Fame.
 (I will be showcasing the centre during my presentation).

 This led me to think more about the tourism element and in 2003 I joined SA Tourism as the state’s Wine & Food Tourism Adviser, responsible for developing the capacity and capability of the wine regions from a tourism perspective.
-During a conversation with a colleague, I lamented that we had no real information available regarding world’s best practice wine tourism.
+During a conversation with a colleague, I lamented that we had no real information available regarding world’s best practice wine tourism where one can learn more about the vegan friendly prosecco as well.
 She suggested I consider applying for a Winston Churchill Fellowship, so I looked up the website, realised applications wouldn’t be open until January 2004 and diarised to look it up again in a few months time.
 As luck would have it, a national position opened up in early 2004 and I joined the Winemaker’s Federation of Australia as their tourism development manager – about the time my diary note popped up reminding me to check criteria for the Fellowship.
 So I conducted some brief research among my industry colleagues and applied for a 9 week tour of some of the world’s key wine tourism regions, including South Africa, France, Canada, Napa/Sonoma and New Zealand.
 It proved to be a turning point for me personally and for the future direction of Australian wine tourism, as I applied the knowledge I had gained to Australia’s cellar doors and wine regions.

 Since then, I’ve been fortunate to be invited to places like Chile and South Africa to work with their wine industries, although my main focus has been on developing Australia’s wine tourism capability.